 If you don’t live in a no-fault state, you may still be able to add PIP insurance if you live in one of the following states or Washington, D.C.:

 - South Dakota

 In Washington, D.C., drivers can choose between no-fault or at-fault coverage.
 If you choose no-fault coverage and are involved in an accident, you have 60 days to decide whether to receive benefits under your no-fault insurance or file a claim against the other driver.

 Even if you are not required to carry no-fault insurance, you may want to add it to your policy to avoid delays in receiving benefits if you’re injured during an accident.
 Also, if you don’t have health insurance, or your health insurance has limited benefits, you may want the extra coverage of PIP insurance.
 The additional benefits of PIP coverage, such as paying lost wages and other out-of-pocket expenses, may also be good reasons to purchase it.

 Will My Rates Go Up After a No-Fault Accident?

 Filing a claim on your PIP insurance could result in higher car insurance rates, but it depends on your car insurance company and where you live.

-- No-fault insurance covers medical expenses for you and your passengers if you’re injured in a car accident.
+- No-fault insurance covers medical expenses for you and your passengers if you or they are injured in a car accident.

 - In some states, no-fault insurance may also pay some of your lost wages, funeral or burial expenses, and certain out-of-pocket expenses.
 It does not pay to repair damage to your car or cover any liability claims.